celtic34fr/ZF-GraphicObjectTemplating-Twig/README.md

 ## Introduction

 This module help you for building UI object oriented and interacting with it, using TWIG Templating Engine.
-This version work only on Zend Framework 3.0+
+This version work only on Zend Framework 2.5+ and 3.0+

 ## Installation using Composer